D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/DrillingFeature.md

 - Attributes:
 - Description: Such a feature indicates that something accounts for lookup table.
 - Examples:
+## ModellingFeature <!-- NOUN -->
+- Display name: Modelling Feature
+- Parent class: Feature
+- Attributes:
+- Description: A modelling feature is a characteristic about how system is modelled.
+- Examples:
+## SteadyStateFeature <!-- NOUN -->
+- Display name: Steady State Feature
+- Parent class: ModellingFeature
+- Attributes:
+- Description: A steady state feature is a characteristic about a model that only accounts for steady state conditions.
+- Examples:
+## TransientFeature <!-- NOUN -->
+- Display name: Transient Feature
+- Parent class: ModellingFeature
+- Attributes:
+- Description: A transient feature is a characteristic about a model that accounts for transient effects.
+- Examples:
+## GelledStateFeature <!-- NOUN -->
+- Display name: Gelled State Feature
+- Parent class: ModellingFeature
+- Attributes:
+- Description: A gelled state feature is a characteristic about a model that accounts for the gelled state of a fluid.
+- Examples:
+## AirGapInStringFeature <!-- NOUN -->
+- Display name: Air Gap In String Feature
+- Parent class: ModellingFeature
+- Attributes:
+- Description: An air gap in string feature is a characteristic about a model that accounts for the possible air gap at the top of the liquid column in the string.
+- Examples:
 ## DrillingManagementFeature <!-- NOUN -->
 - Display name: Drilling Management Feature
 - Parent class: Feature